BiQiWHU/LSENet/README.md

-# LSENet
+# LSE-Net
-A Fast implementation code of our proposed local semantic enhanced ConvNet
+A fast and approximated implementation of the proposed local semantic enhanced ConvNet

 ### Introduction
 Local Semantic Enhanced ConvNet (LSE-Net) is one of our recent works, which aims to build a robust feature representation for aerial scene recognition.